 Because of the stakeholder component, enterprise risk management varies from generic risk management.
 ERM meets the needs of stakeholders by supporting them in grasping and managing the wide range of risks that a company faces.

 There are various subcategories of risk management under corporate risk management, such as environmental, financial, and technology risk management.
-On the other hand, the human risk is a commonly overlooked subcategory.
+On the other hand, human risk is a commonly overlooked subcategory.

 Risk management in project management relies on the project manager’s ability to analyze, assess, and limit the risks involved with a project.